 Where to stay nearby?

 Lenyadri Ganpati Temple trust operates Yatri Niwas and offers accommodation at nominal charges.
 Pilgrims also stay at Pune and drive down to Lenyadri.

 There are few resorts that function at Junnar.

-Where to eat
+Where to eat nearby?

 There are no restaurants at Lenyadri except for the Yatri Niwas which offers food options.
 However, devotees may opt to eat at the smaller restaurants on the highway or at Junnar.

-Other Ashtavinayak Temples
+Other Ashtavinayak temples are:

 Mayureshwar Temple, Morgaon: Devotees begin and end their journey at the Mayureshwar Temple.
 The temple got its name after the legend of Mayureshwar – Lord Ganesh riding a peacock, who defeated a demon at this place.
 It is at Moregaon, 160 km from the Girijatmaj Temple.